Skip to content

 • Greek Mythology: The Greeks believed that topaz could increase one’s strength and make its wearer invisible in times of emergency.

-• Medieval Europe: Topaz was thought to heal physical and mental disorders in medieval times.
-It was also believed to prevent death.
+• Medieval Europe: Topaz was thought to heal physical and mental disorders and prevent death.

 November Birthstone Citrine